broccolijs/broccoli-plugin/README.md

     * `name`: The name of this plugin class.
 Defaults to `this.constructor.name`.
     * `annotation`: A descriptive annotation.
 Useful for debugging, to tell multiple instances of the same plugin apart.
+    * `persistentOutput`: If true, the output directory is not automatically emptied between builds.

 ### `Plugin.prototype.build()`